Joe Maddon: 2022 season

 A month before the start of the 2022 season, Maddon told the media that he was considering the possibility of moving veteran superstar Mike Trout out of center field to a corner outfield spot in an effort to prevent injuries.
 In the hypothetical move, Trout would have been moved out of center field for the first time since 2013 in favor of Brandon Marsh, a former top prospect who spent time at the position during Trout's 2021 injury.
 Less than 24 hours after floating the idea, Maddon met with Trout and ultimately decided that he would keep him in center field.

 On April 15, 2022, in a game where the Angels trailed the Texas Rangers 3–2, Maddon ordered that Corey Seager be intentionally walked despite the bases being loaded, making the score 4–2.
 The Rangers then went up 6–2 in the inning after a sacrifice fly hit by Mitch Garver and a balk by Angels pitcher Austin Warren that scored Marcus Semien.
 It was the first time a manager called for an intentional walk with the bases loaded since Maddon himself did so on Josh Hamilton in 2008.
 It was the first instance of a manager ordering an intentional walk with the bases loaded while trailing in the game since Jim O'Rourke of the 1881 Buffalo Bisons.
-The Angels proceeded to win the game by a score of 9–6.
+Maddon's Angels came back to win the game by a score of 9–6.

 On June 7, 2022, as the team reached a 12-game losing streak, Maddon was fired by the Angels upon a visit to his Pasadena home by general manager Perry Minasian.
+The team was 27-29 when he was fired; they went 46-60 the rest of the way, mostly under interim manager Phil Nevin.
+Maddon, along with Dave Roberts who had been passed over in favor of Bob Melvin and Mike Shildt, were allowed to attend the 2022 Major League Baseball All-Star Game as guests of Los Angeles Dodgers majority owner Mark Walter.